How To Make Self-Care A Priority When Filing For Divorce

 In the past, it was widely known that approximately half of marriages ended in divorce or permanent separation.
 Evidence suggests that this number is getting closer to 1/3 now.
 Though this is an improvement, divorce is still common.
 If you're going through a divorce now, you might be experiencing a range of negative feelings, including things like anger, hurt, sadness, and stress.

 Getting a divorce can take months.
-The process can be financially and emotionally draining, and it can be easy to let your self-care routine slip.
+When you file for divorce with a divorce attorney or family law firm, the process can be financially and emotionally draining, and it can be easy to let your self-care routine slip.
 When your life is in turmoil, taking the time to do little things for yourself might not seem as important, but it's during these times that sticking to a self-care regimen is especially important.
 It will also help if you know what to expect during the divorce process and not be shocked each time a new situation comes up.

 What is self-care?